 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Speaker.
-Thank you for that question.
-Yes, I can commit to that request myself, due to the importance of our language and our different dialects, so I can agree with his request to also look at the situation in Baker Lake as there is more than one, and I know you are aware as I sometimes ask for clarification.
-I can commit to travelling to Baker Lake if you wish to invite me there.
+I also thank you for that question.
+Yes, I can commit to that request myself.
+With the importance of our language and our different dialects, I can agree with his request to also look at the situation in Baker Lake as there is more than one dialect, and I know you are aware as I sometimes ask for clarification.
+I can commit to going to Baker Lake if you wish to invite me there.
 Thank you, Mr. Speaker.